- KTC engineers helped to mentor St. Joseph’s Collegiate Institute students.

-Engineers from Keller Technology Corporation’s Buffalo area location invested in the next generation by taking on a small mentorship roll in conjunction with St. Joseph’s Collegiate Institute.
+Engineers from Keller Technology Corporation’s (KTC) Buffalo location invested in the next generation by taking on a small mentorship roll in conjunction with St. Joseph’s Collegiate Institute.
 Michael Daigler and Matt Mensavage helped students and faculty build a working robot for this year’s FIRST Robotics Finger Lakes Regional Competition at Rochester Institute of Technology (RIT) in Rochester, NY.

-The competition attracted 50 high school teams that had 6 weeks to design and build a working robot according to competition specifications.
+The competition attracted 50 high school teams that had six weeks to design and build a working robot according to competition specifications.
 The program gives students a glimpse into the professional world of science and technology, encouraging them to meet deadlines and learn what it’s like to actually be an engineer.

 St. Joseph’s Mechanical Lead Mentor Daniel Massing expressed gratitude for Daigler and Mensavage’s help and expertise on the project.